 Read More About the Book:

 Emerging Civil War Correspondent Pat Tintle previewed the book on April 24, 2015: “ECW Series is Ready to ‘Fight Like the Devil’“

 * * *

-About the Authors: Chris Mackowski, Ph.D., and Daniel T. Davis have worked together at Emerging Civil War since its inception.
-Chris is a co-founder and editor-in-chief; Dan serves as chief historian.
-Between them, they have authored or co-authored a dozen books on the Civil War.
-Chris is a professor of journalism and mass communication at St. Bonaventure University in Allegany, NY, and historian-in-residence at Stevenson Ridge, a historic property on the Spotsylvania battlefield.
-Dan has a degree in public history from Longwood University and has worked as a historian at Appomattox Court House National Historic Site.
-Both have worked as historians at Fredericksburg and Spotsylvania National Military Park.
-Read their work at http://www.emergingcivilwar.com.
+About the Authors: Chris Mackowski and Kristopher D. White are co-founders of Emerging Civil War and Daniel T. Davis is chief historian.
+Between them, they have authored more than a dozen books and have penned articles for Civil War Times, America’s Civil War, Hallowed Ground and Blue & Gray.
+Chris is a writing professor at St. Bonaventure University in Allegany, NY, and historian-in-residence at Stevenson Ridge, a historic property on the Spotsylvania battlefield.
+Kris is a historian for the Penn-Trafford Recreation Board and a continuing education instructor for the Community College of Allegheny County near Pittsburgh; he is also a former Licensed Battlefield Guide.
+Daniel is a graduate of Longwood University with a B.A. in public history and has worked as a historian at Appomattox Court House National Historic Site.
+All have worked as historians at Fredericksburg and Spotsylvania National Military Park.